precice/fenicsx-adapter/README.md

 ## Citing

-If you are using this adapter, please refer to the [citing information on the FEniCS adapter](https://www.precice.org/adapter-fenics.html#how-to-cite).
+* FEniCSx-preCICE: If you are using this adapter (`fenicsx-adapter`), please consider citing the [thesis of Philip Hildebrand](https://mediatum.ub.tum.de/1706280).
+Additionally, you can refer to the [citing information on the (very similar) FEniCS adapter](https://www.precice.org/adapter-fenics.html#how-to-cite).

-preCICE is an academic project, developed at the [Technical University of Munich](https://www.cs.cit.tum.de/en/sccs/home/) and at the [University of Stuttgart](https://www.ipvs.uni-stuttgart.de/).
-If you use preCICE, please [cite us](https://www.precice.org/publications/):
+* preCICE: preCICE is an academic project, developed at the [Technical University of Munich](https://www5.in.tum.de/) and at the [University of Stuttgart](https://www.ipvs.uni-stuttgart.de/).
+If you use preCICE, please [cite preCICE](https://precice.org/publications.html#how-to-cite-precice).

-*H.-J. Bungartz, F. Lindner, B. Gatzhammer, M. Mehl, K. Scheufele, A. Shukaev, and B. Uekermann: preCICE - A Fully Parallel Library for Multi-Physics Surface Coupling.
-Computers and Fluids, 141, 250–258, 2016.*

-If you are using FEniCSx, please also consider the information on [the official FEniCS website on citing](https://fenicsproject.org/citing/).
+* FEniCSx: If you are using FEniCSx, please also consider the information on [the official FEniCS website on citing](https://fenicsproject.org/citing/).

 ## Development history